pepogara/pepogara.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I’m **Felipe Garavelli**, an engineering physics student at UBC with a background in robotics and applied physics.
+I'm in my 5th year of [engineering physics at UBC](https://www.engphys.ubc.ca/), where I have built a strong foundation in both robotics and applied physics.
+Our coursework consists of both theoretical classes as well as year-long project-based ones.
+This mix has given me experience with control systems, prototyping, sensors, experimental design, and machine learning.

+In 2024 I went on exchange to [ETH Zurich](https://ethz.ch/de.html) where I took advanced master's-level courses in areas such as plannig and decision making for autonomous robots, aerodynamics, photonics, and various others.

-I’m interested in robotics, optics, data-driven decision making, and energy.
-I enjoy building systems that combine hardware, software, and theory.
+I’m particularly interested in robotics, optics, energy systems, and data-driven decision making.
+I enjoy building systems that integrate hardware, software, and theory.
+Whether I’m prototyping a robotic mechanism, optimizing an optical system, or developing a control strategy, I’m motivated by projects that connect concepts with practical applications.

-On this website, you’ll find:

-- **Projects** I’ve worked on (engineering, research, and personal)
-- **Experiences** from working in industry
-- **Courses** I’ve taken that shaped my interests